ellisonpyon/cs1302-latin-squares/README.md

     * Command line input examples in a comment that may be cut-and-pasted into a shell.

+    If you use Emacs, you can add the following to your `~/.emacs` file to highlight characters that exceed the column limit:
+    ```
+    ;; check for lines that exceed some column limit
+    (setq-default
+     whitespace-line-column 100
+     whitespace-style '(face lines-tail))
+    (add-hook 'prog-mode-hook #'whitespace-mode)
+    ```
+    You can create the `~/.emacs` file if it does not exist.

   * **Method height <= window height.** You should limit the number of lines for a method so that the entire method can be seen on the screen at once.
 This includes the line(s) with the method's signature and opening curly brace, all